semester-orgarnizer-UFC/semester-organizer/README.md

 # Semester organizer

 It's really boring and stressing when you've to plan and decide what classes should we take and in which semester.
-To plan for just for only one semester (the next one) is a mess, so you don't even imagine and don't even try to plan the remaining semesters.
+To plan for just for only one semester (the next one) is really a mess, so you don't even imagine and don't even try to plan the remaining semesters.

-That's why you can use this software to help you out with this planning, here it goes the whole flow:
+That's why you can use this software to help you out with this planning.

+## The objective

+In this software you would be able:

+-  To populate your semesters with classes that you've done already and classes that you want to do in the next semesters.

+That's it!
+Very simple and straighfoward, we're planning also to study our data to collect some important informations:

+-  Which teacher is the most choosed for given class.
+-  Which collection of classes is the most popular for the given semester of a given course.
+-  Collect feedback of a given class of a given teacher, and then we can base our choices on it.

+Regardless these tech objectives, the main goal of this project is to gather the most developers as possible and create a net around this open source project, if you're interested, please feel free to send me a massage.
+Also, take a look on the [how to contribute document](CONTRIBUTING.MD)

 ## How to run the project locally